-Pericarditis is swelling (inflammation) of the pericardium - the sac which surrounds the heart.
-Pericarditis causes chest pains.
+Pericarditis is inflammation of the pericardium - the sac which surrounds the heart.
+Common symptoms include chest pain.
 Most cases are due to a viral infection which usually goes away within a few weeks.
 The only treatment usually needed for a 'viral pericarditis' is anti-inflammatory medication.
 There are some less common causes of pericarditis which may need other treatments.
-Complications are uncommon, but can be serious.
+Complications are uncommon but can be serious.

-Infection with a virus is the most common cause.
+Infection with a virus is the most common cause of pericarditis.
 Several different viruses can cause pericarditis, including Coxsackieviruses, echoviruses, influenza viruses, adenoviruses, the mumps virus, human immunodeficiency virus (HIV) and viruses that cause hepatitis.

 Other causes are uncommon and include:

 - Infection with a germ (bacterium).
 This often causes pus to form between the inner and outer layers of the pericardium.
 The infection has usually spread from nearby tissues (such as an infection of the heart itself) or from a wound infection following heart surgery.
 Rarely, syphilis or fungi can infect the pericardium.